Phys7321/jdryu/README.md

-# jdGradCompPhys
+# jdryu for GradCompPhys
 Computational Physics

-Cloned from @tkelley3's GradCompPhys.
+HW folders are created and maintained by myself, James.
-HW folders are created and maintained by myself, but the other folders should be identical to those in tkelley3's repo.
+This is in partial fulfillment for the requirements for Computational Physics with Tom Kelley.